How to Get Music Gigs as a Singer or Band: 9 Tips!

 Try to find the direct contact details of the people responsible for taking bookings.
 Name, address, phone numbers, email addresses, are the obvious ones, but you could also try to connect on social media!
 This reduces work time in the future and gives you a point of reference for the future.

 Talk to other musicians and singers in your area.
-By building great relationships you could get contacts for even more music gig opportunities, or even be the first one inline for an opportunity should another singer have to drop out of their gig.
+By building great relationships you could get contacts for even more opportunities on how to get music gigs, or even be the first one inline for an opportunity should another singer have to drop out of their gig.

 Open mic nights are great places to build relationships and make contacts – you can read more about that here.